 Stand up and touch your toes

-Mild indigestion can often by fixed by releasing some of the gas stored in your stomach and intestines.
+Your stomach ache could be due to indigestion issues.
+Mild indigestion can often be fixed by releasing some of the gas stored in your stomach and intestines.
 You can help your body do this by touching your toes and performing other, similarly simple exercises.

 - For example, lie on your back with your legs and feet elevated, or crunch your knees to your chest while rocking gently.
 Elevating your feet will reduce pressure on the abdominal region, release pent-up gas, and relieve discomfort.